 What is Ethereum?

-Vitalik Buterin published the first Ethereum white paper in 2013, describing a distributed computing platform for executing smart contracts and building decentralized applications (dApps).
+Ethereum is an open-source blockchain protocol that has been developed to create a platform for decentralized applications (dApps).
+Vitalik Buterin published the first Ethereum white paper in 2013, describing a distributed computing platform for executing smart contracts and building dApps.
 In 2014, a Swiss non-profit foundation, the Ethereum Foundation, was founded to lead efforts to upgrade the network and develop new features.
 Ethereum’s mainnet was officially launched in July 2015.

 What is ETH?